We are shifting perceptions to see waste as a potential resource with a target to have all our waste repurposed for beneficial use by 2030.

-Instead of waste streams going to landfill, they are being seen as a resource and diverted to other uses.
+Instead of waste streams going to landfill, we seem them as a resource that can be diverted to other uses – helping us to achieve our new goal to repurpose all our waste for beneficial use by 2030.
 This is because, as well as environmental benefits, there are considerable economic and social benefits to be gained, too.

 Read more about waste and recycling